Patchier/Big-Warden/README.md

 5. In your Big Warden installation folder, you will see a folder named "COPY THIS FILE TO DOCUMENTS-BIOWARE-DRAGON AGE-SETTINGS".
 You will copy the file inside this folder to...well...Documents\BioWare\Dragon Age\Settings.
 Overwrite when asked.

+6. Ditto for the folder named "COPY THIS FILE TO YOUR DRAGON AGE INSTALLATION FOLDER - DATA", except it goes in your DA install location's data folder.
+Overwrite when asked.

 Install the remaining DAZIPs
 ---------------------------------